Cinelli MASH Parallax

 Components:

-Thomson Masterpiece seat post, seat clamp, X2 stem, Trail C carbon risers or Thomson carbon road handlebars.
+Thomson: Masterpiece seat post, seat clamp, X2 -17° stem, bar tape, Trail C carbon risers or carbon road handlebars.

 San Marco x MASH limited edition Concor saddle.